By Derek Farr

 Luckily, the Main Salmon offers several opportunities to run significant rapids first thing in the morning.
 No caffeine necessary – I’m awake.

 It’s next to bliss.
-While the rest of the world is stuck in morning rush-hour traffic, we float peacefully toward the big drop.
+While the rest of the world is stuck in morning rush-hour traffic, sipping their coffee, we float peacefully toward the big drop.
 Sunlight touches the top of the mountains and we batten down the hatches, readying for the main event.

 On occasion, we camp just above a large rapid, its thunder echoing off the canyon walls.
 Those are lovely camps.
 The constant rumble soothes us to sleep.
 In the morning, we eat breakfast and stare downstream, where the river disappears and splashes of water leap into the air.
 That’s my favorite way to start the day.